Working with both sides

 Most weekdays, my wife and I join a fifteen-minute online meditation offered by teachers at the Insight Meditation Society.
 The other day, teacher Matthew Hepburn introduced a dharma practice of meditating, not on one’s breath or body sensations, but on another person.
 As Matthew talked, I realized that I experience good facilitation listening as a meditation.

-Matthew Hepburn listening as meditation
+Matthew Hepburn, sharing about listening as meditation

 Matthew Hepburn